 At the Umbra Institute, building a meaningful connection with the local community, both as a student and an active participant in the Italian culture is an integral aspect of studying abroad.
 For this reason, Umbra offers students a diversified curriculum that incorporates the immense educational resources of Italy, particularly in the city of Perugia, through community engagement.

 Community engagement at Umbra is the cornerstone of our educational philosophy and is the collaborative process of combining academic study and work with community partners through ongoing dialogue, planning, research, and action.
 As a result, students benefit from intercultural exchange, language acquisition, and a more global perspective.

-Umbra maintains vibrant, well-established relationships with its partners in Perugia—local artisans, internationally recognized companies, schools, city and regional governments, fair trade cooperatives, museums, and Italian families.
-This reciprocal collaboration allows for the incorporation of real-world practice with theoretical coursework.
+Umbra actively maintains vibrant, well-established relationships with its partners in Perugia—local artisan and internationally recognized companies, schools, city and regional governments, fair trade cooperatives, museums, and Italian families.
+This reciprocal collaboration allows students to incorporate real-world practice with theoretical coursework.

-If you would like to discuss specific academic requirements or interests please send an email to [email protected].
+If you would like to discuss specific academic requirements or interests, please send an email to [email protected].